UnelDev/prixtel-discord-bot/README.md

 - remove_commands.js: allows you to remove all stored commands from Discord servers.

 ## Command List
-- /report: check the status of your package
+- /report: check the status of your phone plan
-- /alert alert: number of gigas alert_channel: the channel in which alerts are sent ?role: role to ping when an alert is sent
+- /alert : set up an alert for data usage.
+Usage: /alert alert:number_of_gigas alert_channel:channel_name ?role:role_to_ping
-- /listAlert: lists all alerts currently being processed
+- /listAlert: lists all active alerts
-- /ping: allows you to know the status of different services
+- /ping: check the status of different services
-- /remove_commands: removes all stored commands from Discord servers
+- /remove_commands: removes all stored commands from the Discord server
 - /deploy: deploys the commands passed to it as arguments